jrc13245/simpleAuras/README.md

 ## Known Issues
 - Learning new AuraDuration gets prematurely completed if an aura with the same name on the same target of another player runs out before yours - no way to get casterID when an aura fades.
 - Having more than 16 auras shows auras outside the GUI frame (scrollframe possible, but then has more/other issues)
+- AddOn is kinda heavy on ressources, will optimize in a future update.

 ## Console Commands: